이 페이지는 현재 영어로 제공되지 않습니다.

 With the emergence of the cassette recorder and their use in Missions, research commenced into producing a reliable hand wind, batteryless cassette player.
 Development progressed through a number of models until the Messenger became the recognised work horse for missionaries and national Christians working in remote locations.

 1974: As an adjunct to the spoken message on cassette, the first of our Bible teaching picture series were printed.

 1977: Dick McLellan was appointed General Director of the mission.

-1978: The Good News picture series - an overview of the Bible's redemptive message was released and, with a recorded commentary, became an effective tool for non-literate people groups around the world.
+1978: The Good News picture series - an overview of the Bible's redemptive message was released and, with a recorded commentary, became an effective tool for oral communicators around the world.

 1985: The Look, Listen & Live Bible teaching series of flipcharts were published, providing greater in depth teaching on many Bible themes.